New York Central College: Summary by a graduate

 This is how the college was described by an alumna and instructor, Angeline Stickney:

 [T]he world will frown upon me, because I am a student of this unpopular institution, and I expect to get the name that I have heard applied to all who come here, "fanatic".
 I am glad that I am here because I love this institution.
 I love the spirit that welcomes all to its halls, those of every tongue, and of every hue, which admits of "no rights exclusive", which holds out the cup of knowledge in its crystal brightness for all to quaff; and if this is fanaticism, I will glory in the name "fanatic."
 Let me live, let me die a fanatic.
 I will not seal up in my heart the fountain of love that gushes forth for all the human race.

 And I am glad I am here because there are none here to say, "thus far thou mayst ascend the hill of Science and no farther," when I have just learned how sweet are the fruits of knowledge, and when I can see them hanging in such rich clusters, far up the heights, looking so bright and golden, as if they were inviting me to partake.
 And all the while I can see my brother gathering those golden fruits, and I mark how his eye brightens....
 No, there are none here to whisper, "that is beyond thy sphere, thou couldst never scale those dizzy heights"; but, on the contrary, here are kind voices cheering me onward.

 Faculty, students, curriculum

 The affairs of the college were conducted with a high degree of informality and lack of rules relative to today's standards.
 There was no "mission statement", no academic ranks, no specific degree requirements (that would have been difficult to maintain with an ever-changing, variably qualified faculty).
 Only board of trustees minutes and financial records were kept, supplemented by correspondence and many newspaper articles.

 Most of the faculty's time was spent in contact with students, teaching formally or informally.
 McGrawville was a small town, most attended the same church, and all interested heard the same visiting lecturers.

-Alcohol was prohibited even to faculty, and (even more unusual) tobacco also forbidden in the college.
+Alcohol was prohibited even to faculty, and tobacco also forbidden in the college.